Spomky-Labs/jose/README.md

 It has been successfully tested using `PHP 5.5.9`, `PHP 5.6` and `PHP 7` and `HHVM`.

-Please note that `AxxxGCM` and `AxxxGCMKW` tests are not performed as [PHP Crypto](https://github.com/bukka/php-crypto) is not available on `HHVM` platform.
+Please note that tests using algorithms `AxxxGCM` and `AxxxGCMKW` are not performed as [PHP Crypto](https://github.com/bukka/php-crypto) is not available on `HHVM` platform.

 We also track bugs and code quality using [Scrutinizer-CI](https://scrutinizer-ci.com/g/Spomky-Labs/JOSE) and [Sensio Insight](https://insight.sensiolabs.com/projects/9123fbfc-7ae1-4d63-9fda-170b8ad794ee).

 Coding Standards are verified by [StyleCI](https://styleci.io/repos/22874677).

 Code coverage is analyzed by [Coveralls.io](https://coveralls.io/github/Spomky-Labs/jose).

 # Installation